 The Buddha’s core teachings talk about something called the Four Noble Truths: the truth of suffering, the truth of the cause of suffering, the truth of the end of suffering, and the truth of the path that leads to the end of suffering.

-I got the suffering part down, so I could scratch off the first two 'Truths.'
+I got the suffering part down, so I could scratch off the first two ‘Truths.’
 I see that my desires create most of my suffering.
 I want this, I want that, I cannot have this, I cannot have that.
-Attachment to a particular outcome and the emotional turmoil that rings in my being when those attachments aren't met lead to most of my suffering.
-Then there is all the suffering from my childhood, see previous daily, which Buddhists believe are leftovers from past karmic agreements, kind of like homework that you never completed.
+Attachment to a particular outcome and the emotional turmoil that rings in my being when those attachments aren’t met lead to most of my suffering.
+Then there is all the suffering from my childhood, see the previous post, which Buddhists believe are leftovers from past karmic agreements, kind of like homework that you never completed.